impredicative/podgenai/README.md

 * Ensure that `ffmpeg` is available.

 ## Usage
-Interactively run `rye run podgenai`.
+Interactively run `rye run podgenai` or `python -m podgenai`.
 You will be prompted for a topic of your choice.
 The podcast mp3 file will be written to the repo directory.
 As of March 2024, the estimated cost per generation is under $2 USD.

 ## Samples